 If we can't find an MX record for [domain_name], you must use one of the other supported DCV methods to demonstrate your control over the domain.

 Before we can successfully send an authentication email (DCV Email) to the domain owner (or domain controller), we must verify that an MX record (a resource record in the Domain Name System [DNS]) exists in the DNS records of the recipient's domain name.
 The presence of valid MX records enables us to send the authentication email.

 For example, you want to receive your DCV email at one of the constructed email addresses for example.com, firstname.lastname@example.org.
 To successfully send a DCV Email to email@example.com, we must first find an MX record for said address that identifies the server (e.g., mailhost.example.com) set up to receive the emails destined for firstname.lastname@example.org

 If we find an MX record, we can successfully send a DCV email to email@example.com.
 If we don't find an MX record, no DCV email is sent because we cannot identify the proper mail server.

-With this validation method, you add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
+With this validation method, add a DigiCert generated token (provided for the domain in your CertCentral account) to the domain’s DNS as a TXT record.
 When DigiCert does a search for DNS TXT records associated with the domain, we can find a record where the record's value includes the DigiCert verification token.

-With this validation method, you host a file containing a DigiCert generated token (provided for the domain in your CertCentral account) at a predetermined location on your website ([domain]/.well-known/pki-validation/[filename].txt.
+With this validation method, host a file containing a DigiCert generated token (provided for the domain in your CertCentral account) at a predetermined location on your website ([domain]/.well-known/pki-validation/[filename].txt.
 Once the file is created and placed on your site, DigiCert visits the specified URL to confirm the presence of your verification token.